 Field service executives and frontline managers can waste a lot of time chasing too many – or not the correct – KPIs.
 If you are striving to encourage the proper system and employee behaviors, what are the critical KPIs to track?

-An organization's ability to process and analyze data quickly is now paramount to its success.
 Today's field service organizations use networks of IoT-connected technologies to generate and aggregate data.
 That data is what they use to monitor deployed machines and tools in the field, generate reports on the status of their service agreements, and automate solutions for field service challenges in real-time.

 As field service organizations continue their efforts toward digital transformation, new capabilities and service offerings are emerging as a result.
 Central to these organizations' transformations is a relatively simple concept: asset visibility.
-By gaining real-time visibility into how their deployed assets are performing, manufacturers, distributors, and field service teams can determine how well their products are serving their customers.

 The past year has provided field service organizations with some hard-earned lessons, but also new opportunities.
 The COVID-19 pandemic caused disruptions to almost every industry.
 Supply chains struggled to keep up with demand, and many field service teams were forced to significantly alter their operations to protect the health of employees.